-IBCP Liyanage Fellow Dr. Sandra Goded will join presenters from Germany and the UK at the upcoming Migrant Landbird Study Group webinar to present her collaborative work on Afro-Palearctic migratory birds wintering in woodland-savanna habitats of northern Ghana.
+IBCP Liyanage Fellow Dr. Sandra Goded joined presenters from Germany and the UK at the February 24, 2021, Migrant Landbird Study Group webinar to present her collaborative work on Afro-Palearctic migratory birds wintering in woodland-savanna habitats of northern Ghana.
 Many bird species that nest in Europe and winter in Africa have exhibited population declines, but in many cases the drivers of these declines are not well understood.

 These findings contribute to our knowledge of the winter ecology of Afro-Palearctic migratory birds and demonstrate the importance of protected areas in their conservation.
-In addition, Sandra will discuss her efforts with IBCP to empower young West Africans in advancing bird conservation and research.
-These include mentoring students in field research methods, data analysis, and scientific publishing, and supporting collaborators’ postgraduate education.
+In addition, Sandra discussed her efforts with IBCP to empower young West Africans in advancing bird conservation and research.
+These include mentoring students in field methods, data analysis, and scientific publishing, and supporting collaborators’ postgraduate education.